neelD0/CS201_Project_Group_-31-/README.md

 ## Usage
 1. Run pre.c file first, which will create a binary file named abc.
+2. Open the "malicious_phish" zip file.
+This was too large a file to be directly uploaded onto github.
+It is the main dataset.
-2. Run the main file which is bloom.c and continue entering urls from dataset.
+3. Run the main file which is bloom.c and continue entering urls from dataset.
-3. As a separate application run trie.c file.
+4. As a separate application run trie.c file.
-4. Input Pattern: The system accepts any URL for both Bloom filter and Trie-based checks, with -1 as the stop command.
+5. Input Pattern: The system accepts any URL for both Bloom filter and Trie-based checks, with -1 as the stop command.
 If the Trie identifies a pattern in the URL, it flags it as potentially malicious, adding depth to the detection process.

 ---